Glasgalas/Food-Delivery-App_frontend/README.md

 # Food-Delivery-App

-Food-Delivery-App is a simple-page-application, through which users can view available products and order food delivery.
+Food-Delivery-App is a single-page-application, through which users can view available products and order food delivery.

 ## Installation